codenotary/codenotary.io/pages/blog/Secured-Github-Actions.md

 tags: ["GitHub Action", "Secure CI/CD", "CodeNotary", "GitOps"]
 ---

-# Secure your CI/CD Pipeline with Your Own CodeNotary GitHub Action, From Scratch Using Docker

-In this tutorial, you will learn everything you need to secure your CI/CD pipeline by notarizing all of your artifacts with a GitHub Action that uses CodeNotary.
+In this blog post, you will learn everything you need to secure your CI/CD pipeline by notarizing all of your artifacts with a GitHub Action that uses CodeNotary.

 When your users, clients, or customers download an asset from you, they may want to validate that the file has not been tampered with.
 With CodeNotary, you can notarize all your assets so that their exact signatures can be compared with the artifacts produced by your CI/CD process.